messageCross Icon

 Writing Your Contract

-Create a new file (HelloWorld.sol) in a folder say contracts, copy paste above code and save it
+Create a new file (HelloWorld.sol) in a folder, say contracts, copy and paste the above code, and save it

 Deploying Your Smart Contract